Charles Herbster: Political involvement

 Herbster donated $500 to the National Republican Congressional Committee in 2004 and $2,300 to a Republican candidate in the 2008 United States House of Representatives elections in Indiana.
 In 2012, Herbster donated $91,600 to a PAC supporting the Mitt Romney 2012 presidential campaign, $10,000 towards the Nebraska Republican Party, and $2,500 for Deb Fischer's campaign.
 From 2013 to 2015, Herbster contributed nearly $100,000 towards the Republican National Committee and $10,000 to Robert Aderholt.
 In 2014, Herbster created the Republican-leaning Ag American super-PAC and contributed $100,000 between 2014 and 2015.

 Herbster met Donald Trump in 2013 at Mar-a-Lago.

 For six weeks, Herbster was a candidate in 2014 Nebraska gubernatorial election.
 He withdrew from the race after concerns were raised about his Nebraska residency.
 He later invested $2.7 million into then-Nebraska state senator Beau McCoy's campaign.
 Herbster also hinted to the Omaha World-Herald that he funded dark money ads promoting McCoy and attacking other candidates.
 McCoy placed third in the Republican primary.

-Herbster was listed as a possible pick for U.S. Secretary of Agriculture in November, 2016, days after Trumps election.
-Sonny Perdue was announced to that position in January 2017, after which the Independent Cattlemen of Nebraska and 13 other trade groups requested that U.S. president Donald Trump select Herbster as the United States deputy secretary of agriculture.
+Herbster was listed as a possible pick for U.S. Secretary of Agriculture in November 2016, days after Trump's election.
+Sonny Perdue was announced to that position in January 2017, after which the Independent Cattlemen of Nebraska and 13 other trade groups requested that U.S. President Donald Trump select Herbster as the United States deputy secretary of agriculture.
 In 2019, Herbster served as the chairman of Trump's agriculture and rural advisory committee.
-He served as an agricultural adviser in the Donald Trump 2020 presidential campaign.
+He served as an agricultural advisor in the Donald Trump 2020 presidential campaign.

-On January 5, 2021, Herbster participated in a meeting at Trump International Hotel with Donald Trump, Jr., Eric Trump, Tommy Tuberville, Michael Flynn, Peter Navarro, Corey Lewandowski, David Bossie, Rudy Giuliani, and Adam Piper.
+On January 5, 2021, Herbster participated in a meeting at Trump International Hotel with Donald Trump Jr., Eric Trump, Tommy Tuberville, Michael Flynn, Peter Navarro, Corey Lewandowski, David Bossie, Rudy Giuliani, and Adam Piper.
 Txtwire CEO Daniel Beck stated he also attended the meeting, along with Mike Lindell.
 The group discussed how to pressure more members of Congress to object to the Electoral College results that made Joe Biden the winner of the 2020 election.
 Herbster also attended Trump's speech on January 6, 2021.
 Following the rally, he returned to the White House with Trump family members, and he flew to Florida with Donald Trump Jr. and Kimberly Guilfoyle after the 2021 United States Capitol attack began.